Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Price from: $349

 The sweet spot.
-A full 60 seconds of freefall at 200 km/h — long enough to absorb the experience, get over initial shock, and actually enjoy it.
+A full 60 seconds of freefall at 200 km/h — long enough to absorb the experience, get over the initial shock, and actually enjoy it.
 Exceptional reef and rainforest views during ascent and canopy descent.
-This is what most first-timers choose and virtually everyone says it's perfect.
+What most first-timers choose.

 Who chooses this: The majority of skydivers.
-Perfect first-time altitude.
+A solid first-time altitude.
 Best value for the experience delivered.

 15,000